rebelsky/csc282-original/outlines/bodies/intro.md

 ways you better do things "by program".

 * Know the primary tools that Linux provides.
 (We'll make a list.)
-  + It's okay to know generally what they do and to read the documentation when you need more info.
+    * It's okay to know generally what they do and to read the documentation when you need more info.
 * Be able to write your own small tools in some scripting language.
   (I tend to script in Perl.
-Python, Bash, and Ruby can all be useful scripting languages, too.)
+Python, Bash, Ruby, and even PHP can all be useful scripting languages, too.)
 * Be able to write your own small tools in C.  (Sometimes you need speed.)
 * Know enough *nix bash syntax to tie things together.